-This year we welcomed back our first 50 year Class!
+This past year we welcomed back our first 50 year Class!
 Some marched in the Commencement Processional to celebrate the 50th Anniversary of their graduation on May 31, 2013.
 Once again, we will give three awards to Queensborough students in the Nursing department at each of the Candlelight ceremonies and awards to students in three additional departments selected by vote at the February QCCAA meeting.
 Become a member and be part of the decision!
 Come join us this year!

 THE QUEENSBOROUGH COMMUNITY COLLEGE ALUMNI ASSOCIATION